 Regent policy, "Additional Remuneration for Consultative Services" sets forth policy on additional remuneration for consultative services.
 Separate policies apply to faculty in the School of Medicine, who are subject to provisions of the Medical Services Foundation.

 VII.
-Sexual Harassment
+Sexual Misconduct

 VIII.
 Access to University Records